Sanjiv Chaturvedi: Issues with election commissioner

 In December 2019, election commissioner Ashok Lavasa wrote an op-ed article in an English-language newspaper on the difficulty of being honest.
 In response to the article, Chaturvedi wrote a lengthy rebuttal citing Lavasa's handling of his deputation to the Delhi government.
 Citing court orders passed against the handling of his case by Lavasa, Chaturvedi called his article a "complete travesty".
 In a February 2020 story, the Huffington Post cited Lavasa's handling of Chaturvedi's case in attempts by the central government to prevent his transfer to the Delhi government.

+Challenge to system of lateral entry and 360 degree appraisal

+In August 2020, Nainital Bench of CAT, issued notices on petition of Chaturvedi, challenging lateral entry of private sector experts, at the level of Joint Secretary in Central Government and system of 360 degree appraisal.
+An investigative report by ‘India Today’, showed that there were serious objections raised by officials of Department of Personnel and Training on various anomalies in selection of these experts.
+In December 2020, on petition of central government, hearing of case was transferred, by Chairman of CAT, to Delhi Bench.
+Chaturvedi challenged this order before Uttarakhand High Court, which gave judgment in favor of Chaturvedi, in October 2021 setting aside orders of CAT, Chairman.